When to fly

-There's never a bad time to visit Seville, the capital of Andalusia and one of Spain's most beautiful cities, but springtime, when the scent of orange blossom hangs heavy on the air, might just be the best time.
+There's never a bad time to book flights to Seville, the capital of Andalusia and one of Spain’s most beautiful cities, but springtime, when the scent of orange blossom hangs heavy on the air, might just be the best time.

 Given its popularity, it's worth searching for cheap flights to Seville as early as possible.
 Another option is to look for cheap flights to Malaga and take a train or bus from there.

 Seville has a subtropical Mediterranean climate, which is characterised by dry, hot summers and mild, wet winters.
 The city experiences temperatures of around 21 degrees Celsius or warmer for more than half the year.
 July and August are the hottest months, with an average high temperature of 36 degrees.
 If you would rather explore the city without the searing heat, spring can be a good time to visit, as it is slightly cooler but still moderate and warm.
 As the weather is lovely throughout the majority of the year most tourists visit from April all the way till November.